-We finally bumped into the dock, where we leapt 3 ft to shore into the arms of grabby tuk tuk drivers and beggar children trying to snatch our bags for some extra cash.
+We finally bumped into the dock, where we leaped 3 ft to shore into the arms of grabby tuk-tuk drivers and beggar children trying to snatch our bags for some extra cash.

 I have never been so pleased to be on dry land.
 If you are ever traveling between Phnom Penh and Siem Reap…ignore the guidebooks and catch a plane.
 I promise you, it’s worth the cash.
 Also, if John Levy ever says “I don’t need any sunscreen,” knock him out and apply 35 SPF liberally.
 He had lobster legs for the next 5 days.

-There are many tour options for visting the park, and many different types of tickets.
-We settled on a three day pass, although we were only planning on being there for two days.
-We hired a tuk tuk driver, Latke, who would drive us around the unending complex for the next two days.
-Before we settled on two days, John and I had many conversations about whether two days of temples would be too much.
+There are many tour options for visiting the park, and many different types of tickets.
+We settled on a three-day pass, although we were only planning on being there for two days.
+We hired a tuk-tuk driver, Latke, who would drive us around the unending complex for the next two days.
+Before we settled on a two day pass, John and I had many conversations about whether two days of temples would be too much.
 In Thailand, we punted the ancient capital Sukhothai as we had been a bit templed out at Ayutthaya…would we feel the same way at Angkor?
-We always check Tripadvisor, but gravitate to the ‘terrible’ reviews as they are much funnier and cast quite the ugly light on tourists who expect everything to be comfortable and any minor inconvenience results is scathing reviews.
+We always check Tripadvisor but gravitate to the ‘terrible’ reviews as they are much funnier and cast quite the ugly light on tourists who expect everything to be comfortable and any minor inconvenience results is scathing reviews.
 The terrible reviews consisted of sentiments like “Boring.
 Just a bunch of old buildings.” and “Don’t waste your time, they are all falling down.”

 Feeling superior, we decided that we are not those type of people, and happily signed up for two days of temple exploration.
 I’ll say it now…pride always comes before a fall.

 We started the day at the star attraction, Angkor Wat.